canonical/opensearch-operator/docs/how-to/upgrade.md

 While rollbacking a charm revision that does not change the underlying OpenSearch version is a safe operation, it is important to note that rollbacking in Charmed OpenSearch is a best-effort process to restore the cluster to a previous revision.
 If the OpenSearch workload version is different, it does not guarantee that the cluster will be rolled back to a previous version.

-After a `juju refresh`, if there are any version incompatibilities in charm revisions, its dependencies, or any other unexpected failure in the upgrade process, the process will be halted and enter a failure state.
+After a `juju refresh`, if there are any version incompatibilities in charm revisions, their dependencies, or any other unexpected failure in the upgrade process, the process will be halted and enter a failure state.

 Even if the underlying OpenSearch cluster continues to work, it's important to roll back the charm to